burrsutter/docker_tutorial/readme.md

 1. If you remember way back to `ls /c/Users/Burr/demo`, the `Users` directory on your Windows host is shared with the boot2docker-vm (thanks to VirtualBox Guest Additions).
 In your home directory, create a directory called `docker_projects` that is a sibling of `demo`.
+You can create the directory from within the boot2docker-vm with the following command (or just use File Explorer).

     ````
     mkdir /c/Users/Burr/docker_projects